Melbourne Psychologists in Inner East & Telehealth Australia-wide

 Whilst the public health actions guided by the Australian Government, such as social distancing, are necessary to reduce the spread of COVID-19, they have been found to create a sense of isolation and feelings of loneliness, increase stress and heightened anxiety for many of us.

-Learning to cope with stress in a healthy way will make you, the people you care about, and those around you feel more content on a day-to-basis, whilst also increasing your baseline level of resilience.
+Learning to cope with stress in a healthy way will make you, the people you care about, and those around you feel more content on a day-to-day basis, whilst also increasing your baseline level of resilience.
 Our highly skilled psychologists at Positive Wellbeing Psychology can assist with anxiety treatment and the management of stress, low mood, and isolation and discuss a range of strategies.

 To begin, we wanted to discuss anxiety in this blog.
 Feeling anxious is one way our bodies keep us safe from danger.
 When the brain perceives a threat, our bodies respond physiologically.
 But sometimes we can perceive a threat that is a bit of a false alarm or simply we become too worried and it is disproportionate to the actual event itself.
 Often when individuals experience disproportionate emotional response and it is persistent over a longer period of time causing disruption to daily life, it can turn out to be an anxiety disorder